-Why is fashion upcycling important?.
+Why is fashion upcycling important?
 At some point, we have all wanted to do something to contribute to the planet, contribute our little grain of sand and in this way generate an important change.
-For many years they have been telling us that the ozone layer is thinning, that logging is going to leave us without trees and this, at the same time, is gradually destroying oxygen.
+For many years they have been telling us that the ozone layer is thinning; that logging is going to leave us without trees and at the same time, is gradually destroying oxygen.

 What is upcycling?

 It consists of taking advantage of old objects and renew them into objects of better and greater value.

 Something like what the brothers do when they buy old houses and renovate them.

 Basically, we take things destined to be recycled, but instead of sending them to the recycling bin, we give them new functionality.

 I must confess that I am quite delighted with this lifestyle.
 I spend my time watching 5-minute video ideas for everything because, in addition to clothes, it can also work for a garden and other spaces.

 It works as a new recycling trend, and at the same time, it seeks to introduce recycling into our habits as a common act.
 Remember those extravagant dresses from Lady Gaga?
 They were quite striking.
 Well, she is governed by this premise.
 This technique opens up a new type of more conscious consumption because we discover the fact that utility and value are greater.
 We will start to extend the useful life of the things we have at home.
 The idea is to give a second life to all products instead of throwing them away.
 Imagination is our limit!

 Why Start Upcycling?

 This question is somewhat complicated, and at the same time easy to answer because it can generate controversy.
 Fast fashion is all about the rotation of our garments, which will only work in our wardrobe for a limited time.